Programme

 Urban design plays a key role in creating liveable, sustainable and socially just cities.
 As one of the most dynamic and fascinating laboratories for contemporary urbanism, Hong Kong and the Greater Bay Area offer a wide range of challenges and opportunities.

-Since 2021, the newly extended, 16-month programme starts with a design studio focusing on collaborative processes for the urban design of neighbourhood spaces.
-Through engagement with local stakeholders and communities, students will develop speculative proposals and small scale tactical interventions at real sites.
-The second studio will focus on larger scale urban challenges, developing comprehensive research and design projects around the notion of the “City within the City”.
+The 17-month programme starts with a design studio focusing on collaborative processes for the urban design of neighbourhood spaces.
+Through engagement with local stakeholders and communities, students will develop speculative proposals and small-scale tactical interventions at real sites.
+The second studio will focus on larger scale urban challenges, developing comprehensive research and design projects focusing on human-centric urban renewal and regeneration.
 The thesis projects in the final term will further expand on this theme, using data-driven research methods or history, theory and case study analyses to formulate individual dissertations.
-Several of the programme’s teaching and learning activities will be organised in collaboration with international and local partners, including a new 2-month internship programme where students engage with Hong Kong’s urban design industry to gain experience with projects at a range of scales.
+Several of the programme’s teaching and learning activities will be organised in collaboration with international and local partners, including a 2-month internship programme where students engage with Hong Kong’s urban design industry to gain experience with projects at a range of scales.

 Study Scheme